 This story originally appeared as a feature in the 2024 Official Idaho Travel Guide.

 The Gem State is dotted with many breweries, taphouses and pubs worthy of a stop—or a session, as brewmasters say.
-Behind the scenes of some of Idaho’s top breweries, you’ll find talented women in craft beer who are developing unique flavors coupled with stellar vibes.
-Four remarkable connoisseurs are crafting the future of brewing in Idaho, from intriguing beverages to inviting taprooms.
+Behind the scenes of some of Idaho’s top watering holes, you’ll find talented female beer brewers crafting unique flavors and setting the scene with stellar vibes.
+Pull up a barstool and get the scoop on four remarkable connoisseurs shaping the future of brewing in Idaho—from intriguing beverages to inviting taprooms.

 Penny Pink